 Mocktails are becoming increasingly popular everywhere, including New Orleans.
 Non-Alcoholic drinks can be fun, flavorful and fancy.
 Lots of places are infusing non-alcoholic drinks with herbs, citrus and refreshing limes.

-According to Rachel Reisgraf “Mocktails are nonalcoholic mixed drinks, and they can be just as exciting and refreshing as any cocktail.
+According to Rachel Reisgraf “Mocktails can be just as exciting and refreshing as any cocktail.
 There are many ways you can mix up juices, sodas, and syrups to create invigorating beverages that everyone can enjoy.”
 The sweet sunrise replaces the tequila sunrise, and the virgin Mary replaces the bloody Mary.

 Copper vine is just one option in NOLA that has mocktails on the menu.